Otter-Bots/starboard/README.md

-# Starboard Bot
+# Starboard
-StarBot is an advanced starboard bot with many useful features that are designed to carry out your server's Starboard needs.
+An advanced starboard bot with many useful features that are designed to carry out your server's Starboard needs.

 ### Commands
 - /config channel <channelname> - This command allows you to configure which channel StarBot will post to.